MIRI Coronagraphic Recommended Strategies

 See also: MIRI Observing Strategies, JWST Coronagraphic Observation Planning,

-as well as relevant science use case examples MIRI Coronagraphy of GJ 758 b and MIRI and NIRCam Coronagraphy of the Debris Disk Archetype around Beta Pictoris.
+as well as relevant science use case examples MIRI Coronagraphy of GJ 758 b and MIRI and NIRCam Coronagraphy of the Beta Pictoris Debris Disk.

 Planning a coronagraphic observation with MIRI

 MIRI incorporates two coronagraphic imaging architectures, each with their own advantages and drawbacks.
 The coronagraphic focal plane mask assembly comprises of three 4-quadrant phase masks (4QPM) and a traditional coronagraphic occulting Lyot spot.
 Each occulting mask has a corresponding wavelength range and associated IWA.

 The intended science will ultimately determine the choice of coronagraph, depending on the wavelength(s) of interest and, to some extent, on contrast and separation of the science target.
 When assessing feasibility, you may need to use models to extrapolate shorter wavelength measurements from the 3 to 23 µm range to determine companion contrasts at MIRI wavelengths.